Morwenn/cpp-sort/docs/Writing-a-randomizing_adapter.md

 ### Hyrum's law

-An arguably more useful use for a `randomizing_adapter` would be to avoid becoming a victim of [Hyrum's law][hyrums-law].
+An arguably more compelling use case for `randomizing_adapter` would be to avoid becoming a victim of [Hyrum's law][hyrums-law].

 > With a sufficient number of users of an API,
 > it does not matter what you promise in the contract: